jangroth/aws-certification-notes/devops-engineer-professional.md

 `Parallel`|Create parallel branches of execution|Can `Retry` after error `Map`|Run a set of steps for each element of an input array|.

+### Input and Output processing
+* `InputPath`
+  * Selects which parts of the JSON input to pass to the task of the Task state
+* `OutputPath`
+  * Filter the JSON output to further limit the information that's passed to the output
+* `ResultPath`
+  * Selects what combination of the state input and the task result to pass to the output.
+* `Parameters`
+  * Collection of key-value pairs that are passed as input

 ### Error handling
 * By default, when a state reports an error, AWS Step Functions causes the execution to fail entirely.
 * `Task` and `Parallel` states can have a field named Retry, whose value must be an array of objects known as *retriers*.